rasundsbak/zoterokurs/episodes/03-mapping-your-archive.md

 ::::::::::::::::::::::::::::::::::::: objectives

+- organizing and mapping a large amount of references
-- Knowing how Zotero can ease cooperation in study groups or research groups.
+- knowing how Zotero can ease cooperation in study groups or research groups

 ::::::::::::::::::::::::::::::::::::::::::::::::